MobilityData/Mobility-Data-Interoperability-Principles/docs/en/procurement.md

 ```
 <p id="etl-desc-3" class="sr-only">
 The image depicts a flowchart with four boxes in three columns, flowing left to right.
-On the left side is the box "scheduling system (ODS)", flowing into the middle box "CAD/AVL system", which flows into two boxes on the right side, "Reporting system (TIDES)" and "Trip planners (GTFS-RT)".
+On the left side is the box "scheduling system (TODS)", flowing into the middle box "CAD/AVL system", which flows into two boxes on the right side, "Reporting system (TIDES)" and "Trip planners (GTFS-RT)".
 All boxes are dark blue and connected by a solid arrow.
 </p>
 </div>